Achievable logoAchievable logo

 Aggressive growth

-For every Amazon, there are hundreds of failed companies that didn’t become successful.
+For every Amazon, there are many companies that never become successful.
 In fact, only a third of small businesses survive their first 10 years of business.
-And that’s just survival.
-It typically takes several years before small businesses and start-ups become profitable.
+Survival doesn’t necessarily mean profitability, and it often takes years before small businesses and start-ups become profitable.

 Certain sector funds are also suitable for aggressive growth.
-As a reminder, sector funds invest primarily in stocks of companies from a specific industry.
-Technology and energy tend to be the most aggressive sectors that provide high risk and return potential.
+Sector funds invest primarily in stocks of companies from a specific industry.
+Technology and energy tend to be among the more aggressive sectors, offering higher risk and return potential.

-An investor with an aggressive growth investment objective believes in taking chances.
-Many of the companies or securities they invest in may end in bankruptcy, but the winners (like Amazon) hopefully will outperform the losers.
+An investor with an aggressive growth objective accepts that many investments may fail, but expects the winners to outperform the losers.
 These investments tend to have high betas, meaning their market prices historically have moved faster than the general market.

-This objective is only suitable for investors that are very comfortable with risk.
-Time horizons can be long or short, although it’s always more prudent to approach risky strategies with a long time horizon in case an investment loses significant value.
-The longer the time horizon, the longer the investor has to recoup their losses.
-These investors tend to be young and are not concerned with obtaining income.
-Remember, growth companies do not generally pay dividends.
+This objective is only suitable for investors who are very comfortable with risk.
+Time horizons can be long or short, although it’s generally more prudent to use a long time horizon with risky strategies.
+A longer time horizon gives the investor more time to recoup losses if an investment drops significantly.
+These investors also tend to be young and not focused on current income (growth companies generally don’t pay dividends).

 Specific investments suitable for an aggressive growth objective include: